nu11secur1ty/libitu/README.md

 `The dependencies are for Python3 but this module is using Python2 because I combined packages from Python 3 with Python 2.
 However, Python 2 can use packages from Python 3 without any problems when they are implementing in his own environment!`
 # WARNING!!!
 Do not use `pip` for this module, this is tested only on Kali Linux 2019.4.
-This module is only for advanced users!
+This module is only for advanced users and his only for `penetration` testing in the `network`!

+- Do not do this anywhere in the network, if you decide to do it, you will do that on your own risk!

 BR ***nu11secur1ty***